A Court of Wings and Ruin by Sarah J. Maas

 Stop stop stop judging people for what books they connect to.
 You can love something and see its flaws.
 You can be CRITICAL, and yet find some good, and be tactful at the same time.
 I’ve never seen this amount of hate towards an author or fans in my years of reading.
 Never.
 So I’m going to open up and try to explain what I feel the best I can.
 Please read all of this before you try to jump down my throat.

 (If you have something hateful to say, please do it elsewhere.
 I don’t mind if people disagree with me- and I have ZERO problems with people who don’t like Sarah’s books UNLESS it is approached in an attacking manor.
-(I do not believe calling out is an attack, btw.)
-Her fans (me included) have been lumped together, called many names, insulted, and harassed.
+(I do not believe calling out is an attack, btw – its an extremely important part of reading.)
+But her fans (me included) have been lumped together, called many names, insulted, and harassed.
 I’ve been labeled as privileged and ignorant, all because I found something that I connected to in her books.
 Does it go both ways?
 Yes.
 It has to stop.

 Point number one: Stop assuming you know who is on the other end of a screen just because you’ve seen their profile picture.
 You can’t tell someone’s health, financial situation, sexuality, or mental well being from a username or a profile picture (most of the time.)
 When you lash out, you are talking to a HUMAN BEING on the other end.
 Hateful comments get nothing done.